No return to normal life soon, says WHO

 After a daily record of 230,000 new COVID-19 cases reported on Sunday, the UN health agency said the pandemic was only going to get worse unless people stuck to the basics of physical distancing, handwashing, wearing masks and staying home if sick.

-WHO chief Tedros Adhanom Ghebreyesus warned that some countries easing their way out of lockdowns were now witnessing a resurgence of the virus because they were not following proven methods to reduce risks.
-"I want to be straight with you: there will be no return to the ´old normal´ for the foreseeable future," Tedros told a virtual news briefing.
-"Let me be blunt: too many countries are headed in the wrong direction.
+"I want to be straight with you: there will be no return to the ´old normal´ for the foreseeable future,” Tedros told a virtual news briefing.“Let me be blunt: too many countries are headed in the wrong direction.

+“The virus remains public enemy number one, but the actions of many governments and people do not reflect this.”
+He said mixed messages from leaders were undermining trust.

 Economic slowdowns and climate-related shocks are pushing more people into hunger, while nutritious foods remain too expensive for many, contributing not only to undernourishment, but also to growing rates of obesity in adults and children.